ssadedin/bpipe/docs/Guides/ParallelTasks.md

 1. you have one set of data (eg. a sample) that needs to undergo several independent operations that can be done at the same time
 1. your data is made up of many separate samples which can be processed independently through part or all of your pipeline

 In both cases you can save a lot of time by doing the operations in parallel instead of sequentially.
 Bpipe supports this kind of parallel execution with a simple syntax that helps you declare which parts of your pipeline can execute at the same time and what inputs should go to them.

+## Branches

+Key to all parallelism in Bpipe is the concept of "branches".
+Each parallel portion of a pipeline is considered to be "branch" which is one of the split processing paths from a parent path.

+Bpipe has several different types of branches, which are described below.
+Central to all of these different branches is that files are isolated between branches.
+This is very important to help ensure that you do not have input file sets that should be separated crossing over and mixing with each other.
+For example, imagine if you are processing multiple samples within a single pipeline: it is very important that data files for one sample are not fed into a step for a different sample.
+For this reason, when you use "input" variables within Bpipe, they can only resolve files that are associated to the current branch, and will not see files from outside the branch.

-## Executing Multiple Stages Simultaneously on the Same Data
+## Data Driven Branching

 Suppose you had a very simple "hello world" pipeline as illustrated below:
 ```groovy